Angel-125/FlyingSaucers/GameData/WildBlueIndustries/FlyingSaucers/Readme.txt

 --RELEASE NOTES---

+0.3.11
+- Added Large Tail Fin: This is a larger version of the Flapjack's tail fin for use on the Excalibur.

 0.3.10
 - Added missing parts.
 - Added new WBIGraviticLift module.
 You can control it via the Flight Operations Managar, or via throttle.
 Example config: